-Screening Questions Ye No Remarks S / Based on desk review of locations and Estuarine √ field verifications by PMU, there is no estuarine adjacent or near the subproject site.
-Buffer zone of protected area ✓ Based on desk review of locations and field verifications by PMU, there is no buffer zone of protected area encompassing or near the subproject site.
-Special area for protecting biodiversity √ Based on desk review of locations and field verifications by PMU, there is no special area for protecting biodiversity encompassing or near the subproject site. • Bay ✓ Based on desk review of locations and field verifications by PMU, there is no bay near the subproject site.
-B. Potential Environmental Impacts Will the Subproject cause: impacts on the sustainability of associated sanitation and solid waste disposal systems and their interactions with other urban services. √ The subproject involves construction of cyclone shelter building cum Madrasha building.
+Screening Questions Ye s No Remarks Buffer zone of protected area 3 √ Based on desk review of locations and field verifications by PMU, there is no buffer zone of protected area encompassing or near the subproject site.
+Special area for protecting biodiversity ✓ Based on desk review of locations and field verifications by PMU, there is no special area for protecting biodiversity encompassing or near the subproject site. • Bay &gt; Based on desk review of locations and field verifications by PMU, there is no bay near the subproject site.
+B. Potential Environmental Impacts Will the Subproject cause: impacts on the sustainability of associated sanitation and solid waste disposal systems and their interactions with other urban services. ✓ The subproject involves construction of cyclone shelter building cum school building.
 Once built, the subproject will require additional urban resources and services to maintain its sanitation and solid waste disposal systems.
 This impact is mitigated by integrating into the design appropriate sanitation facilities such as septic tanks to manage its own liquid waste and septage.
-Solid waste collection will be coordinated with town garbage collection system. deterioration of surrounding environmental conditions due to rapid urban population growth, commercial and industrial activity, and increased waste generation to the point that both manmade and natural systems are overloaded and the capacities to manage these systems are overwhelmed? √ The construction phase of the subproject will add to generation of wastes, and therefore will also add burden to the existing services in the town, such as sanitation, sewerage, and waste disposal.
+Solid waste collection will be coordinated with town garbage collection system. deterioration of surrounding environmental conditions due to rapid urban population growth, commercial and industrial activity, and increased waste generation to the point that both manmade and natural systems are overloaded and the capacities to manage these systems are overwhelmed? > The construction phase of the subproject will add to generation of wastes, and therefore will also add burden to the existing services in the town, such as sanitation, sewerage, and waste disposal.
 During operation phase (or when the cyclone shelter is completed and used), it is expected that this impact will be minimal due to integration of effective waste management into the design of the cyclone shelter. degradation of land and ecosystems (e.g. loss of wetlands and wild lands, coastal zones, watersheds and forests)? ✓ Not applicable.
-The subproject site is not adjacent or near any of these types of ecosystems. dislocation or involuntary resettlement of people? √ Not anticipated per social safeguards due diligence report. disproportionate impacts on the poor, women and children, Indigenous Peoples, or other vulnerable group? √ Not anticipated.
+The subproject site is not adjacent or near any of these types of ecosystems. dislocation or involuntary resettlement of people? &gt; Not anticipated per social safeguards due diligence report. disproportionate impacts on the poor, women and children, Indigenous Peoples, or other vulnerable group? √ Not anticipated.
 The subproject is a propoor and gender-inclusive undertaking as it aims to provide emergency shelter for the communities most especially those less privileged (low-income) population of the town, during cyclones or extreme weather events,